Dept. of Education & Youth research licenses

 When a study is aimed at children and young people who have not yet reached the age of 18, formal permission is, however, required from the Office of the Department of Education & Youth.
 This applies to questionnaires, interviews, focus groups, and/or field observations.
 The central authorization from the Office always states that the approval of the managers of the workplace concerned should also be obtained.
 It varies depending on the nature of the research whether written permission is also required from the parents, known as informed consent, or if it is sufficient to present study to the parents, i.e. intended consent.
 Information on the type of consent to be obtained is set out in the Office's authorization.

-The Office has a team that deals with requests for research permits.
+The Department of Education & Youth office has a team that meets twice a month to process research permit requests.
 It is composed of a project manager in the Office of the Director and a representative from the Department's Legal Division.
-The Team meets semimonthly and research requests must have been received at least one week before the meeting.

 What to Include